 How To Make A Good Impression During Your Interview(s)

 First in-person impressions with a potential employer start when you walk through the door.
 Your mannerisms, word choice, response time, eye contact, voice inflections, and clothing choice are all features of your first face-to-face meeting.
+Keep reading to learn more from our defense recruiters.

 Does the overuse of an eyebrow raise suggest arrogance or humor?
 Does a smirk when asked about your previous boss make you look dishonest?
 Between 65% and 93% of unspoken communication carries more impact than words.

-Since people tend to get attached to their initial perceptions, establishing a confident, bold, and accurate first in-person impression can be vital to getting hired.
+Since people tend to get attached to their initial perceptions, establishing a confident, bold, and accurate first in-person impression can be vital to get hired.
 In fact, take a peek at Amy Cuddy’s TED Talk—a discussion on how your body language may shape who you are.
 She explains how nonverbal behavior is so influential, it has profound impacts on your interactions and your self-perception.

 Here are some easy tips for a lasting first in-person impression: